-All documents have been introduced and a consolidated document with all the proposals has been produced and discussed.
-All text was agreed except for the proposal to allow the possibility to modify an old filing as soon as the validation software is available.
-A drafting group was created to address this specific point and an agreement seems to have been reached.

-TOPIC H: ENHANCED PROTECTION OF APPENDICES 30 AND 30A IN REGION 1 AND 3 AND APPENDIX 30B

-CEPT POSITION ON TOPIC H

-CEPT notes that there are several Planned bands initiatives to be discussed at WRC-23 and generally supports the continued protection of Appendices 30 and 30A and Appendix 30B.
+WRC-23 Agenda item 7, Topic H Enhanced protection of Appendices 30 and 30A in Region 1 and 3 and Appendix 30B CEPT position CEPT notes that there are several Planned bands initiatives to be discussed at WRC-23 and generally supports the continued protection of Appendices 30 and 30A and Appendix 30B.
 CEPT does not support to change the current provisions with regards to implicit agreement at WRC-23 but CEPT is willing to consider studying the implications of suppressing provisions with regards to implicit agreement.
 CEPT does not support to reduce the EPM degradation tolerance in Appendices 30 and 30A without any valid technical studies supporting the reasoning behind such a modification.

-All documents have been introduced and a consolidated document with all the proposals has been produced but not discussed yet.

-TOPIC I: SPECIAL ARRANGEMENTS UNDER APPENDIX 30B

-CEPT POSITION ON TOPIC I

-CEPT supports a regulatory solution based on a specific agreement, on a voluntary basis, allowing an administration suffering from low reference protection margin for its national allotment in Appendix 30B due to agreements under § 6.15 to retrieve adequate reference protection margin.
+WRC-23 Agenda item 7, Topic I Special agreements under AP 30B CEPT position CEPT supports a regulatory solution based on a specific agreement, on a voluntary basis, allowing an administration suffering from low reference protection margin for its national allotment in Appendix 30B due to agreements under § 6.15 to retrieve adequate reference protection margin.
 CEPT supports the possibility to sign a specific agreement between an additional system and a national allotment in Appendix 30B permitting the additional system to cover the territory of the national allotment in Appendix 30B until the bringing into use of this national allotment in Appendix 30B.
 CEPT supports the adaptation of the additional system operations to not create harmful interference and to fully protect the operations of the national allotment with which the specific agreement was signed.
 CEPT encourages administrations for which § 6.15 of Appendix 30B has been applied with respect to a national allotment, to cooperate and consider signing such a specific agreement.

-All documents have been introduced and a consolidated document with all the proposals has been produced and discussed.
-Discussion on a specific provision (6.15quat) are still on-going and will be finalised after discussion on Topic H which is related to this provision.

-TOPIC J: MODIFICATIONS TO RESOLUTION 76 (REV.WRC-15)

-CEPT POSITION ON TOPIC J

-CEPT supports the modification of Resolution 76 (Rev.WRC-15) to introduce the concept of "consultation meetings".
+WRC-23 Agenda item 7, Topic J (1/2) Modifications to Resolution 76 (Rev. WRC-15) CEPT position CEPT supports the modification of Resolution 76 (Rev.WRC-15) to introduce the concept of "consultation meetings".
 CEPT supports that only the operational satellites of non-GSO systems should be considered to evaluate the aggregate epfd levels.
 CEPT supports that all administrations are given full visibility of the process.

 CEPT supports that the technical work, such as the methodology to be used to evaluate aggregate epfd limit compliance, as well as the methodology to adapt the operation of all non-GSO FSS systems operating co-frequency in frequency bands covered in Tables 1A to Table 1D that are taken into account to evaluate the aggregate epfd levels, should be developed by the ITU-R as a matter of urgency.
 CEPT supports that any amendment to the relevant non-GSO FSS systems mentioned above shall not affect the regulatory status of the affected non-GSO systems, including following any modifications to their published characteristics.

+WRC-23 Agenda item 7, Topic J (2/2)

+Modifications to Resolution 76 (Rev. WRC-15)

+CEPT position (cont.)

 CEPT supports that consultation meetings held under the amended Resolution 76 (WRC-15) shall not occur before the methodologies above are developed by the ITU-R and made available to the membership or by 1 June 2027, whichever comes first.

 CEPT supports that the current regulatory provisions in RR (Article 22.5K and resolves 2 of Resolution 76 (WRC-15)) combined with existing ITU-R Recommendations could be used for the interim period until the relevant methodologies needed for the consultation meeting are approved.
 However, CEPT notes that, in absence of a methodology to calculate the aggregate epfd produced by non-GSO FSS systems, the certainty of possible exceedance of the aggregate epfd produced by non-GSO FSS systems should be ensured.